gauravcodepro/BIGG-matlabanalyzer.jl/README.md

 # BIGG-metabolic-analyzer

-- a julia file to analyze the BIGG metabolic matrix.
+- a julia matlabanalyzer to analyze the BIGG metabolic matrix.
 - i used unsigned INT to make it faster and it is very fast.
+- a matlab solver with complete package for flux based analysis, faster and multiple solver support i shall be posting.

 ```
   include(matlabanalyzer.jl)
 ```

 Gaurav \